 It's important to remember that amounts contributed to deductible retirement accounts, health insurance premiums you pay, flexible health or dependent care account contributions, and employee health savings account contributions are deducted from your salary prior to going into box 1.
 Thus, Box 1 is usually less than your total compensation.

 But certain items can also be added to Box 1 in addition to your salary.
-Two common examples are bonuses (which represent taxable compensation) and relocation or moving expenses.
+One common example is a bonus (which is obviously taxable compensation).

 For those on an income-driven student loan repayment plan, remember that the amount in Box 1 is one component of your “Adjusted Gross Income” (as determined by line 37 of your form 1040 when you file your taxes).
 Thus, anything which reduces your Box 1 wages will have the effect of lowering your AGI, and ultimately the amount of your student loan payments.